 The world outside our home is a vast place.
 We can only hope we have the time and resources to be able to go whenever we please.
 But that doesn’t mean we can’t discover things about a certain place.

-With a population of nearly 1.4 million, New Hampshire is a bustling state with plenty of passionate people.
+Today, we’re on to New Hampshire.
+With a population of nearly 1.4 million, it is a bustling state with plenty of passionate people.
 But when you turn to the world of art, it’s a little harder to find songs about the Granite State!

-If you’ve been looking for some songs about New Hampshire, we’re here to help.
-Read on as we look at our ten favorite songs about the state.
+If you’ve been looking for some songs about this state, we’re here to help.
+Read on as we look at 10 of the best songs about New Hampshire.
 Let’s get started.

-First on our list is the Bill Morrissey track “Live Free or Die,” and is there such thing as a more commanding title?
+First on our list is the Bill Morrissey track “Live Free or Die.”
+Is there a more commanding title than this one?

-The title is more than just a strong statement, as “Live free or die” is also the official state motto of New Hampshire, adopted in 1945 and considered one of the most well-known state mottos in the U.S.
+The title is more than just a strong statement though.
+“Live free or die” is also the official state motto of New Hampshire.
+It was adopted in 1945 and is considered one of the most well-known state mottos in the U.S.

-As relaxing as the scenery of the state is the acoustic tune “Emperor of New Hampshire” by James Parkington.
+As relaxing as the scenery of the state is the acoustic song “Emperor of New Hampshire” by James Parkington.
 There isn’t anything to speak of lyrically, as the song is fully instrumental.
-Still, with only the instrumentation, the serene nature of life in New Hampshire is evoked.
+Still, with only the instruments, the serene nature of life in New Hampshire is evoked.